kineticadb/kinetica-connector-kafka/README.md

 You can also use the optional `dest_table_override` parameter to manually specify a table name not generated from the Kafka schema.
 When `topics` parameter has a comma-separated list of topic names, `dest_table_override` should either be a comma-separated list of the same length or be left blank.
-When topics are defined by `topics.regex` expression, `dest_table_override` parameter is not applicable.
+When topics are defined by `topics.regex` expression, configure `dest_table_override` parameter with a single string value or depend on SinkConnector to derive table name from message type.

+You can enable schema flattening mode on source schema by setting `kinetica.flatten_source.enabled` flag to true choosing the actual mode in `kinetica.flatten_source.array_flattening_mode` parameter (default value CONVERT_TO_STRING).
+When the flattening is done by conversion to string, the array values are stringified and concatenated with `kinetica.flatten_source.array_element_separator` symbol, such as `,` or `|` (default is `,`).
+All nested fields' names are converted to Kinetica column name by joining names as `parent_name.child_name`, and the joining symbol can be configured in `kinetica.flatten_source.field_name_delimiter` parameter.

 **Warning:** If `kinetica.single_table_per_topic` is set to false, there would be multiple Kinetica tables created for a single topic.
 Connector determines the name of the destination table based on the schema attached to the message.

 **Warning:** If `kinetica.single_table_per_topic` is set to true, a single table with topic name is created and all the incoming data would be formatted to fit its structure and column types.

 **Note** You can find more on schema evolution rules in [Apache Avro specification][AVRO_SCHEMA_EVOLUTION] and in [Kafka Schema Evolution][KAFKA_SCHEMA_EVOLUTION] site section.

 **Warning:** If `kinetica.allow_schema_evolution` is set to `true`, Connector would attempt to lookup schema versions of the message object through Schema Registry.
 Additional parameters `kinetica.add_new_fields_as_columns` and `kinetica.make_missing_field_nullable` allow to modify Kinetica table on the fly upon receiving Kafka message with new or missing fields.
 Default values for `kinetica.allow_schema_evolution`, `kinetica.add_new_fields_as_columns`
 and `kinetica.make_missing_field_nullable` are set to `false`, because mapping schemas and altering tables are expensive time-consuming operations, these options should be used when absolutely necessary.
 This set of parameters was added to support Avro Schema Evolution and connecting to Schema Registry.
 If `kinetica.allow_schema_evolution` is set to `false`, the Connector assumes object format is not going to change over time and would not attempt to map field names and types of incoming data to cached schema even if Schema Registry service is available.
 Every schema version other that the version available at the time Connector was subscribed to topic would be blacklisted and data in that format ignored.

 If you intend to use Kafka Schema Registry (with or without a possibility of Schema Evolution), please configure the following parameters in your `connect-standalone.properties` file.
 Schema registry service is usually set up on the same server as bootstrap-server, port 8081.

 ```
 key.converter=io.confluent.connect.avro.AvroConverter